Sigehelm

-Sigehelm (Note: Sigelmus or Sigehelmus (and other minor variations)) was a medieval Bishop of Sherborne.
+Sigehelm (Note: Sigelmus or Sigehelmus (and other minor variations)) was an Anglo-Saxon medieval Bishop of Sherborne.

 Sigehelm was consecrated either around 909 or between 918 and 925.
 He died between 932 and 934.

+Embassy to India

+According to the Anglo-Saxon Chronicle, in the year 883, King Alfred sent Sigehelm to India to the shrines of St Thomas and St Barthoholew.
+This made Sigehelm the first recorded Anglo-Saxon to travel to India.